Mortgage Renewal · Calgary & Alberta

 Earliest window (some lenders)

-A few credit unions and lenders allow 6-month early renewal.
-Ask your broker if this applies to your situation.
+A few lenders and credit unions allow 6-month early renewal.
+Ask your broker if this applies.

 4 months out (120 days)

 Most major banks and monoline lenders.
 This is when your broker should be shopping actively.
-Lock in a rate hold before rates move.
+Lock in a rate hold.

 90 days out